turingschool/curriculum/source/projects/fourth_meal.markdown

 #### Modeling

 * Adapt the existing restaurant models to belong to individual restaurants
-* Mind security permissions such that each restaurant does not have any knowledge of other restaurants' content
+* Mind security permissions such that each restaurant does **not** have any knowledge of other restaurants' data
-* Push all logic down to the model layer so controllers and views remain simple
+* Push *all* logic down to the model layer so controllers and views remain simple
 * Use database indicies to improve query performance
 * Use an in-memory data store to cache pre-calculated and pre-fetched data